bbauska/Coursera-React/README.md

 npm run build

--   This should build a distribution folder named *build* containing all your application files.
+-   This should build a distribution folder named <i>build</i> containing all your application files.

 ### Deploying your React Application